pingidentity/terraform-provider-pingdirectory/docs/resources/amazon_aws_external_server.md

 ### Optional

+- `authentication_method` (String) The mechanism to use to authenticate to AWS.
 - `aws_access_key_id` (String) The access key ID that will be used if authentication should use an access key.
 If this is provided, then an aws-secret-access-key must also be provided.
-If this is not provided, then no aws-secret-access-key may be configured, and the server must be running in an EC2 instance that is configured with an IAM role with permission to perform the necessary operations.
 - `aws_secret_access_key` (String, Sensitive) The secret access key that will be used if authentication should use an access key.
 If this is provided, then an aws-access-key-id must also be provided.
-If this is not provided, then no aws-access-key-id may be configured, and the server must be running in an EC2 instance that is configured with an IAM role with permission to perform the necessary operations.
 - `description` (String) A description for this External Server
+- `http_proxy_external_server` (String) A reference to an HTTP proxy server that should be used for requests sent to the AWS service.

 ### Read-Only